SchlossLab/mothur-snakemake-workflow/README.md

 Reproducible Research Project Initialization
 =======

-Research project initialization and organization following reproducible research guidelines.
+Research project initialization and organization following reproducible research guidelines as modified for use with typical microbial ecology projects

 Overview
 --------